A speakers bureau that represents the best original thinkers,

 Jared Diamond is the epitome of a celebrity scientist—a Pulitzer Prize Winner, a #1 New York Times bestselling author, and one of the world’s Top 10 Public Intellectuals (Foreign Policy).
 He also uniquely addresses our world in crisis—the pandemic, natural disasters, political polarization, and more—in his eloquent writing.
-With the forthcoming Upheaval, Diamond offers the final installment in a sweeping trilogy that began with Guns, Germs, and Steel—a series the Times calls “one of the most significant projects embarked upon by any intellectual of our generation.”
+With Upheaval, Diamond offers the final installment in a sweeping trilogy that began with Guns, Germs, and Steel—a series the Times calls “one of the most significant projects embarked upon by any intellectual of our generation.”
 The recent co-author of a blockbuster op-ed about the Coronavirus in The Washington Post, Diamond tackles the steps we can take to stop the next new virus—and how we as individuals can learn from the lessons of past civilizations to thrive during times of crisis—not only individually, but together.

-In his earlier blockbusters Guns, Germs, and Steel and Collapse, Jared Diamond transformed our understanding of what makes civilizations rise, thrive, or fall.
-Now in Upheaval—which debuted on the New York Times bestseller list—he shows how successful nations recover from crisis through selective change—a coping mechanism more commonly associated with personal trauma.
+In his blockbusters Guns, Germs, and Steel and Collapse, Jared Diamond transformed our understanding of what makes civilizations rise, thrive, or fall.
+Now in Upheaval—which debuted on the New York Times bestseller list—he shows how successful nations recover from crisis through selective change: a coping mechanism more commonly associated with personal trauma.
 His keynotes take audiences on a journey through some of the most profound evolutionary questions of our time: why do some societies prosper while others die?
 And what can we learn from the collective history of every human society?
 Focusing on how we can improve contemporary society by learning from the past, Diamond’s message is both urgent and persuasive.

 Currently a professor of Geography at UCLA, Diamond is also the author of the internationally bestselling books The World Until Yesterday, and The Third Chimpanzee.
 He has received some of the world’s most prestigious awards, including a MacArthur Genius Award, the Dickson Prize in Science, the Tyler Prize for Environmental Achievement and the National Medal of Science, America’s highest civilian award in science.
 Foreign Policy has named him one of the world’s top 10 public intellectuals.